C4Q/AC-Android/cohort_5.4/unit_03/homework/homework_03_01.md

 ***Due January 5th @ 11:59pm***

-**1)** Complete at least **two** exercises from [Hackerrank's Cracking the Coding Interview](https://www.hackerrank.com/domains/tutorials/cracking-the-coding-interview) challenges.
+**1)** Complete at least **two** exercises from [The HackerRank Interview Preparation Kit](https://www.hackerrank.com/interview/interview-preparation-kit) challenges.
 You'll submit a link to a GitHub gist with your solutions with the HW form.

 **2)** **Java Review Boot Camp**: